creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-GradientDescent-TheUltimateOptimizer.md

 - It only tunes the learning rate hyperparameter, not for example the momentum coefficient.
 - By doing a hypergradient descent, you introduced a hyper-learning rate which must also be tuned.

-This paper introduce an *automatic differentiation* method which:
+This paper introduce an *automatic differentiation* method which as the good properties written in the Highlights section.

-- automatically compute the derivative
-- naturally generalizes to other hyper-parameters
-- Can be applied recursively to hyper-hyperparameters and hyper-...-hyper-hyperparameters.

 By using it recursively, the model become way more robust to the choice of the initial hyperparameter.